bitesize biodiversity

 what is a New Season in Nature Education?

-In Jan-Feb 2026 alongside our weekly Bitesize Biodiversity Sessions on Mondays we are celebrating a New Season in Nature Education, We are asking for teachers all across the country to join our Bitesize Biodiversity Movement.
+In Jan-Feb 2026 alongside our weekly Bitesize Biodiversity Sessions on Mondays we ran a celebration of a New Season in Nature Education, to encourage teachers all across the country to join our Bitesize Biodiversity Movement.

-During this Spring season we will be learning about the Wren, the Swan, The Snowdrop, Rushes and The Atlantic Salmon in Bitesize detail.
+During this Spring season we learned about the Wren, the Swan, The Snowdrop, Rushes and The Atlantic Salmon in Bitesize detail.

-We will host 2 interactive meetings and have a number of prizes.
+We hosted 2 interactive meetings and had a number of prizes.

 the new season campaign

-Each session takes place weekly at 4pm, allowing teachers to learn together and immediately bring biodiversity learning into their classrooms.
+Each Bitesize Biodiversity session takes place weekly at 4pm, allowing teachers to learn together and immediately bring biodiversity learning into their classrooms.

 “I love the 15 minutes of biodiversity each week.
 The format is fab and I learn something new every time.
 “I love bringing little snippets of information into my classes, and focusing on one species each week is great for my brain.
 Thank you to all involved.” said Michelle Hardiman, a teacher at Firhouse Educate Together Secondary School.